Oversupply is when your breasts produce more milk than your baby needs. This can be stressful for both you and your baby.

 Nurse your baby often

-Nursing your baby often may solve the problem of green, frothy bowel movements.
 Closely spaced feedings are higher in fat.
-So even if it’s only been 1 hour, feed your baby again.
-Feeding often keeps your milk flowing so that you can avoid blocked or plugged ducts.
+Even if it's been 1 hour, feed your baby again.

 Positioning and attachment

-Let baby decide how long to feed
+Let your baby decide how long to feed

 It is best not to express at all unless you are very engorged.
 Pump just enough to relieve the discomfort.